 Open Ports, Protocols and Services Hardening

 In order to be effective, it’s best to leverage a methodology and best practice approach that can help prioritize and provide a prescriptive guidance to hardening.
-Center for Internet Security’s Critical Control #9 does just that for management of ports, protocols, and services (PPS) on devices that are a part of your network.
+The Center for Internet Security’s CIS Control #9 does just that for the management of ports, protocols, and services (PPS) on devices that are a part of your network.

 This guide will help the reader to understand:

 - Why the control of open ports, protocols and services is an essential cybersecurity control

 - Which open ports and protocols are viewed as safe for any network, and which are considered unsafe?

 - How do you detect open ports and protocols on your network?

 - Port Monitoring: How to identify which services and applications are using which ports and protocols?

 - What to do if you need to remove open ports, protocols and/or services from your systems

 "Attackers search for remotely accessible network services that are vulnerable to exploitation.
 Common examples include poorly configured web servers, mail servers, file and print services, and Domain Name System (DNS) servers installed by default on a variety of different device types, often without a business need for the given service.
 Many software packages automatically install services and turn them on as part of the installation of the main software package without informing a user or administrator that the services have been enabled.
 Attackers scan for such services and attempt to exploit these services, often attempting to exploit default user IDs and passwords or widely available exploitation code.” - CIS